Satsyxbt/Fenix/README.md

 Together with the nest functionality, the **Permanent lock** functionality is implemented, which allows the user not to lose voice power over time
 - the user's veNFT is always locked as long as user wants it, which allows to keep user voting power at the maximum level
 - the user has the opportunity to unlock veNFT permanent lockand and  withdraw the balance **after 6 months** (max lock time)

+To ensure the functioning of mVeNFT, a window was maintained (one hour before and after the epoch change) to give time for scripts, etc. to perform the necessary actions to support mVeNFT